valeryjaspers/design-workshop/connect-2022/answers/exercise-1.md

 ## Exercise 1.10

 If we remember that a Bootstrap `row` is made of 12 `cols`, then on larger screens we can go for `col-4` (3x4), and on medium we can go for `col-6` (2x6).
 On lower breakpoints, we do not specify anything, as it will automatically use the full width and stack them vertically.
+To make sure we have some nice spacing inbetween the cards, we can add `my-3`.

 ```html
 <div class="row justify-content-center">